mikolak-net/bomba/README.md

 SchodoLog is an [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming) dialect in the form of a Scala DSL.
 It is intended, currently, as a prototype to experiment with possible syntax and semantic variants, as well as language integration.

-This is a branch for the "applyDynamic-based" syntax, preserved for historical reasons.

 Usage
 ----------